 Growing in warmer weather, sativa landraces, like Durban Poison, Panama Red, and Acapulco Gold, originated in the countries located on or near the equator, such as Colombia, Mexico, Thailand, and Southeast Asia.
-Today, sativas still grow wild throughout many humid and tropical areas of the world.
+Today, sativa strains still grow wild throughout many humid and tropical areas of the world.

-These naturally-growing landraces formed the genetic backbone for modern cannabis strains.
+These naturally-growing cannabis landraces formed the genetic backbone for modern marijuana strains.
 By crossbreeding these landraces, as well as the strains that were produced by this breeding, the immense variety of cannabis strains we have now was made possible.

 Morphology and Growth

-Visually, it is often possible to identify an indica or sativa plant by focusing on certain characteristics.
+Visually, it is often possible to identify an indica vs sativa plant by focusing on certain characteristics.

 Indica strains tend to grow short and and bushy – usually under 6 feet tall.
-Sativas, on the other hand, can reach heights up to 20 feet when grown outdoors.
-Sativa branches are spread out and grow upwards, while their leaves are long and narrow, while the leaves of an indica plant are thicker and broader.
+Sativa strains, on the other hand, can reach heights up to 20 feet when grown outdoors and their branches are spread out and grow upwards.
+Sativa leaves are long and narrow, while the leaves of an indica plant are thicker and broader.

 Because they grow smaller, indica strains are well suited for cultivating indoors.
 Indica plants typically produce less of a yield than sativa plants.
 However, this lower yield is offset by an indica’s shorter growing cycle.

 Sativa plants have much longer vegetation periods than indica strains, taking anywhere from 10 to 16 weeks to fully mature during the flowering period.
-This longer vegetation period often results in a much higher yield.
+This longer vegetation period often results in a much higher yield come harvest.

 On a chemical level, indica and sativa strains are different in the make-up of their cannabinoid content, as well as in the balance of other compounds, such as terpenes.